Palazzo Pitti: Treasury of the Grand Dukes

 The Treasury of the Grand Dukes (Tesoro dei Granduchi), formerly called the Silver Museum (Museo degli Argenti), contains a collection of priceless silverware, ivory objects, jewelry, cameos, and works in semi-precious gemstones, many of the latter from the collection of Lorenzo de' Medici, including his collection of ancient vases, many with delicate silver gilt mounts added for display purposes in the 15th century.
-A room displays "curiosities" from the world collected by the Medicis, including a rare Precolumbian jade mask and two atlatl donated to pope Leo X. These rooms, formerly part of the private royal apartments, are decorated with 17th-century frescoes, the most splendid being by Giovanni da San Giovanni, from 1635 to 1636.
+A room displays "curiosities" from the world collected by the Medici, including a rare pre-Columbian jade mask and two atlatl donated to Pope Leo X. These rooms, formerly part of the private royal apartments, are decorated with 17th-century frescoes, the most splendid being by Giovanni da San Giovanni, from 1635 to 1636.
 The Treasury also contains a fine collection of German gold and silver artefacts purchased by Grand Duke Ferdinand III after his return from exile in 1815, following the French occupation.